apache/hudi/website/docs/migration_guide.md

 There are a few options when choosing this approach.

 **Option 1**
-Use the HoodieDeltaStreamer tool.
-HoodieDeltaStreamer supports bootstrap with --run-bootstrap command line option.
+Use the HoodieStreamer tool.
+HoodieStreamer supports bootstrap with --run-bootstrap command line option.
 There are two types of bootstrap, METADATA_ONLY and FULL_RECORD.
 METADATA_ONLY will generate just skeleton base files with keys/footers, avoiding full cost of rewriting the dataset.
 FULL_RECORD will perform a full copy/rewrite of the data as a Hudi table.

-Here is an example for running FULL_RECORD bootstrap and keeping hive style partition with HoodieDeltaStreamer.
+Here is an example for running FULL_RECORD bootstrap and keeping hive style partition with HoodieStreamer.
 ```
 spark-submit --master local \
 --conf 'spark.serializer=org.apache.spark.serializer.KryoSerializer' \
---class org.apache.hudi.utilities.deltastreamer.HoodieDeltaStreamer `ls packaging/hudi-utilities-bundle/target/hudi-utilities-bundle-*.jar` \
+--class org.apache.hudi.utilities.streamer.HoodieStreamer `ls packaging/hudi-utilities-bundle/target/hudi-utilities-bundle-*.jar` \
 --run-bootstrap \
 --target-base-path /tmp/hoodie/bootstrap_table \
 --target-table bootstrap_table \